GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Adaptively sampling path lengths

-The Apogee-to-Apogee Path Sampler (AAPS) introduced in \cite{SherlockUrbasLudkin2023Apogee} is a special case of the GIST sampler presented in Figure~\ref{fig:general-self-tuning-step}.
-The idea behind AAPS is to replace the No-U-Turn condition for adapting the number of leapfrog steps with an alternative condition based on partitioning the discrete path $\{ \Phi_h^i (\theta, \rho) \}_{i \in \mathbb{Z}}$ into `segments' $\{S_i(\theta, \rho) \}_{i \in \mathbb{Z}}$.
-The $i$-th segment $S_i(\theta, \rho)$ consists of points along the discrete path originating from the current point $(\theta, \rho)$ that lie between consecutive local maxima (termed ``apogees'') of the underlying potential energy $U(x)$.
+Here we show that the Apogee-to-Apogee Path Sampler (AAPS) introduced in \cite{SherlockUrbasLudkin2023Apogee} is a GIST sampler.
+The idea of AAPS is to partition the discrete path $\{ \Phi_h^i (\theta, \rho) \}_{i \in \mathbb{Z}}$ originating from the current state $(\theta, \rho) \in \mathbb{R}^{2d}$ into segments $\{S_i(\theta, \rho) \}_{i \in \mathbb{Z}}$.
+In particular, the $i$-th segment $S_i(\theta, \rho)$ consists of points along the discrete path that lie between consecutive local maxima (aka ``apogees'') of the underlying potential energy $U(\theta)$.
+The number of leapfrog steps is then chosen based on this partition of discrete paths.